Sir George Yonge, 5th Baronet: Family

 Yonge married Ann Cleeve, daughter and sole heir of Bourchier Cleeve, on 10 July 1765.
 Yonge was then 34 years old and Ann 20 or perhaps just 21.
 Ann's father, two days before his death, changed his will to place restrictions on Ann's inheritance should she marry someone whom her mother deemed inappropriate.
 Whether this occurred is not clear.

 Ann had no children.
 She died at Hampton on 7 January 1833.

-There is great confusion in many sources, both online and in print, that give George Yonge's wife's name as Elizabeth.
-This seems to be a mistake.
-For a discussion, see the talk page.

 Legacy

-Yonge was considered an expert on Roman roads: 'He was a man of letters, an F.R.S., and a Fellow of the Society of Antiquaries, to which he communicated an excellent memoir on the subject of Roman roads and camps, in connection with some discoveries that had been made at Mansfied, in Nottinghamshire, and hence the peculiar fitness of naming Yonge Street after him, it being precisely such a road, and adapted to similar uses, as those he had been engaged in examining.'
+Yonge was considered an expert on Roman roads: 'He was a man of letters, an F.R.S., and a Fellow of the Society of Antiquaries, to which he communicated an excellent memoir on the subject of Roman roads and camps, in connection with some discoveries that had been made at Mansfield, in Nottinghamshire, and hence the peculiar fitness of naming Yonge Street after him, it being precisely such a road, and adapted to similar uses, as those he had been engaged in examining.

 Yonge Street, the main north–south street of Toronto, was built between 1795 and 1796 from Eglinton Avenue to Lake Simcoe.
 Later the road was extended south to Bloor Street and still later, south to Lake Ontario.
 Yonge Mills Road and Townline Road Escott Yonge in Front of Yonge Township in Mallorytown, Ontario are named for him as well.